Mithi-07/pathfinding-astar/README.md

-## Run the Code in Google Colab to get the Outputs!!!

 ## Running the Code on Google Colab

 To run the Python script (.py file) on Google Colab, follow these steps: